tekumara/notes/python-dependency-resolution.md

 # python dependency resolution

 pip lacks a dependency resolver, and so unable to resolve incompatibility issues which surface as:

 ```
 ERROR: my-app 1.0.0 has requirement Flask~=1.0.2, but you'll have flask 1.1.2 which is incompatible.
 ```

 Even more harmful is when transitive dependencies drift in an incompatible way, causing future builds of the the app to fail (this has happened!)

+Adding a resolver to pip is tracked in [pypa/pip#988](https://github.com/pypa/pip/issues/988).

 ## pip-compile